You are here: Counties -> Highland

 The village of Bettyhill is situated near the coast on the east side of the mouth of the River Naver.
 Bettyhill was created by Elizabeth, Countess of Sutherland in 1814 to provide housing for the tenants who had been moved from the Sutherland estate in the Highland Clearances.
 At Strathnaver Museum, you can learn about the Highland Clearances, find out about the ruins of pre-clearance villages and learn about archaeological sites which abound in the Strathnaver area.
 Nearby Invernaver Nature Reserve is one of the most important botanical sites in Scotland, with many lime and acid loving species such as bearberry, crowberry and mountain avens.

-Highland Tourist Information is available in Thurso, the most northerly town in Britain, situated on a bay on the Pentland Firth.
+Thurso, the most northerly town in Britain, is situated on a bay on the Pentland Firth.
 The name is thought to derive from the Norse Thor's-a or 'river of the god Thor'.
 From Scrabster just west of Thurso ferries leave for Stromness on the Orkney Isles.
 Thurso Heritage Museum has a fine collection of fossils and the Pictish Skinnet Stone, carved with symbols and a Runic cross.

 North east is Dunnet Head, Britain's most northern mainland point, the tip of the windy heather clad headland is crowned by a Victorian lighthouse.